gsoules/AvantSearch/README.md

 Omeka site.
 User documentation describing this plugin's extensive functionality is located in the Digital Archive topic [Searching the Digital Archive](http://swhplibrary.net/searching/).

-> Release 1.1 of AvantSearch is specific to the Southwest Harbor Public Library's [Digital Archive](http://swhplibrary.net/archive) and therefore **this plugin is not yet usable for another Omeka installation**.
-Please wait for the 2.0 release before using the plugin with your own installation.
+> **This plugin is under development**.
+Please wait for the 2.0 release before using with your own installation.

 This plugin was originally developed for the [Southwest Harbor Public Library](http://www.swhplibrary.org/), in Southwest Harbor, Maine.
 Funding was provided in part by the [John S. and James L. Knight Foundation](https://knightfoundation.org/).